YaelDillies/LeanCamCombi/README.md

 ### The target

 The formal system which we are using as a target is [Lean 4](https://lean-lang.org).
 Lean is a dependently typed theorem prover and programming language based on the Calculus of Inductive Constructions.
-It is being developed at AWS and Microsoft Research by Leonardo de Moura and his team.
+It is being developed at the [Lean Focused Research Organization](https://lean-fro.org) by Leonardo de Moura and his team.

 Our project is backed by [mathlib](https://leanprover-community.github.io), the major classical maths library written in Lean 4.